 Last year, pre-baby-illuminati-pole-shift, we started the holidays in October, and I tried to surprise the farmer with this raw canna cake.
-We were in the middle of making what eventually became High for the Holidays and I was so sure he'd be really into this one.
+We were in the middle of making what eventually became the Wake + Bake Cookbook and I was so sure he’d be really into this one.

-I mean, this raw, paleo, refined sugar free, gluten free, cannabis infused citrus cake is all of the things.
-It's simple and fairly quick to put together, but it tastes so fancy and expensive that you'll feel like putting on elbow length gloves, stuffing a joint into a cigarette holder, and stepping into a Breakfast at Tiffany's montage.
+I mean, this raw and paleo citrus cake is all of the things.
+It’s simple and fairly quick to put together, but it tastes so fancy and expensive that you’ll feel like putting on elbow length gloves, stuffing a joint into a cigarette holder, and stepping into a Breakfast at Tiffany’s montage.

 So when it sat in the fridge for two days without anyone barely making a dent in it while these, these and these disappeared, I wondered what was up.
 When I asked, the farmer and some of the other guys said it seemed “too fancy” and thought it was for a special occasion.

 This canna cake might just do better with a group of your favorite soul sisters or for an actual holiday party than it did with a bunch of trimmigrants on a random Wednesday in October.

 This sweet little treat was inspired by Earthsprout’s Raw New Years cake, but hers is, like, the prettiest thing to ever materialize in this dimension.
 I mean… look at this thing.